dcmartin/hassio-addons/motion/README.md

 ## Changelog & Releases

-This repository keeps a change log using [GitHub's releases][releases] functionality.
-The format of the log is based on
-[Keep a Changelog][keepchangelog].

-Releases are based on [Semantic Versioning][semver], and use the format of ``MAJOR.MINOR.PATCH``.
+Releases are based on Semantic Versioning, and use the format of ``MAJOR.MINOR.PATCH``.
 In a nutshell, the version will be incremented based on the following: